 Immigration and Customs Inspectors investigate and inspect persons, common carriers, goods, and merchandise, arriving in or departing from the United States or between states to detect violations of immigration and customs laws and regulations.

-Immigration Inspectors with little to no experience tend to make between $41200 and $53810 while the more experienced ones make over $100990 per year.
+Immigration and Customs Inspectors with little to no experience tend to make between $43800 and $57560 while the more experienced ones can earn over $107000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Immigration Inspector is to move to a higher paying state like DC.
-Right now, the highest paying states for Immigration Inspectors are DC, AK, NJ, CA and HI.
+One of the easiest ways to increase your salary as an Immigration and Customs Inspector is to move to a higher paying state like DC.
+Right now, the highest paying states for Immigration and Customs Inspectors are DC, AK, CA, HI and NJ.

-3 other factors that can increase your salary as An Immigration Inspector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Immigration and Customs Inspector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Immigration Inspectors what degree they had when they got the job and most of them said they had a High School Diploma followed by Bachelors degree.
+We asked other Immigration and Customs Inspectors what degree they had when they got the job and most of them said they had a High School Diploma followed by a Bachelor’s Degree.

 Pros and Cons